-2.8.4 Alternative packing group assignment methods of mixtures corrosive to skin: Step-wise approach
+2.8.4 Alternative packing group assignment methods for mixtures: Step-wise approach

 2.8.4.1 General provisions

 2.8.4.1.1 For mixtures it is necessary to obtain or derive information that allows the criteria to be applied to the mixture for the purpose of classification and assignment of packing groups.
 The approach to classification and assignment of packing groups is tiered, and is dependent upon the amount of information available for the mixture itself, for similar mixtures and/or for its ingredients.
 The flow chart of Figure 2.8.4.1 below outlines the process to be followed: